MikeVister/pg-android-push-notification/README.md

 Releases:
 =========

+1.0
+---
+  Migration to Cordova 1.8.1
+  Sample is compliant to Google GCM

 0.5
 ---
    No idea why my releases start with 0.5.
    It mainly indicates that it might not yet be stable.

 Prerequisites:
 =============

-1. You need to be familiar with the Phonegap framework (tested  against 1.4.1).
+1. You need to be familiar with the Phonegap (Cordova) framework (tested  against 1.8.1).

 2. You need to have a valid Google account.